OpenZeppelin/defender-templates/defender/contract-wizard-deployer/README.md

 ### Adding previously deployed contracts to Defender Admin

-Any previously deployed contracts will be can be added to Defender admin with the task `to-defender`.
+Any previously deployed contracts can be added to Defender admin with the task `to-defender`.

 - `yarn run deploy -- to-defender <arguments>` - General usage
 - `yarn run deploy -- help to-defender` - View help information in CLI